mySites.guru

 mySites.guru security header check results showing pass/fail status for each header

-What each header actually does
+What does each header actually do?

 Content-Security-Policy (CSP)